rustaceanrob/kyoto/README.md

     - [x] Find disputes
     - [x] Broadcast the next CF header message to all peers
     - [ ] Resolve disputes by downloading blocks
-    - [ ] Add new filters to the chain, verifying with the `FilterHash`
+    - [x] Add new filters to the chain, verifying with the `FilterHash`
 - [ ] Optimizations
     - [ ] Hashmap the `BlockHash` to `FilterHash` relationship in memory
+    - [ ] Persist SPKs that have already been proven to be in a filter

 #### Main thread
 - [x] Respond to peers with next `getheader` message